Lab head: Prof David J Handelsman

 Location: ANZAC Research Institute (Concord Hospital)

-The role of androgens in cutaneous wound healing
+The role of androgens in burn wound repair

 Primary supervisor: Yiwei Wang